nicc777/py-animus/doc/README.md

 > **Note**
 > An example is provided.
 The file above is from `examples/hello-world/manifest/hello-v1.yaml`.

-The application will expect some implementation of `ManifestBase` that is called `HelloWorld`.
+The application will expect some implementation of `ManifestBase` that is called `HelloWorldV1`.
 You can have a look at the file `examples/hello-world/src/hello-v1.py` for an example.

 Using the docker version of this application, on a *nix host you can try out the example with the following commands: